Treaty on the Non-Proliferation of Nuclear Weapons: Iran

 While describing the NIE's assessment of Iran's nuclear weapons program status as "offer[ing] a ray of hope", U.S. Special Representative for Nuclear Non-proliferation Christopher A. Ford was not convinced that Iran should be trusted to accumulate fissile material in the future, "the principal obstacle that stands between it and nuclear weaponry."
 Ford emphasized the rapid growth of Iran's uranium enrichment program at Natanz, that it had "remained committed to developing full-scale enrichment, and [was] pressing ahead with UNSC-proscribed activities", and presumably, through his reference to plutonium reprocessing, its continued work on a heavy water reactor at Arak, which was begun covertly years before in conjunction with the very weaponization work that the NIE discussed.
 "More international scrutiny and pressure [was] needed to ensure [Iran's] effort [could not] be restarted".
 As The Bush Administration's Director of National Intelligence (DNI) Mike McConnell put it in 2008, the aspects of its work that Iran allegedly suspended were thus "probably the least significant part of the program."

 Iran stated it has a legal right to enrich uranium for peaceful purposes under the NPT, and further says that it had "constantly complied with its obligations under the NPT and the Statute of the International Atomic Energy Agency".
 Iran also stated that its enrichment program has been part of its civilian nuclear energy program, which is allowed under Article IV of the NPT.
 The Non-Aligned Movement has welcomed the continuing cooperation of Iran with the IAEA and reaffirmed Iran's right to the peaceful uses of nuclear technology.

 Early during his tenure as United Nations Secretary General, between 2007 and 2016, Ban Ki-moon welcomed the continued dialogue between Iran and the IAEA.
 He urged a peaceful resolution of the issue.

 In April 2010, during the signing of the U.S.-Russia New START Treaty, President Obama said that the United States, Russia, and other nations were demanding that Iran face consequences for failing to fulfill its obligations under the Nuclear Non-Proliferation Treaty, saying "We will not tolerate actions that flout the NPT, risk an arms race in a vital region, and threaten the credibility of the international community and our collective security."

-In 2010, Khamenei issued a fatwa declaring the use of nuclear weapons as forbidden by Islam and stated that Iran was not pursuing them.
+In 2010, Ali Khamenei issued a fatwa declaring the use of nuclear weapons as forbidden by Islam and stated that Iran was not pursuing them.

 In 2015, Iran negotiated a nuclear deal with the P5+1, a group of countries that consisted of the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom, and the United States) plus Germany.
 On 14 July 2015, the P5+1 and Iran concluded the Joint Comprehensive Plan of Action (JCPOA), lifting sanctions on Iran in exchange for constraints and on Iran's nuclear activities and increased verification by the IAEA.